-BrightStone encourages a family to take the following important steps to insure a complete and thorough admissions process.
-We want to guide you so you'll best understand BrightStone, our program offerings and culture, and whether BrightStone is the best fit for your family member.
+To ensure a complete and thorough admissions process, the following outlines the steps to admission.
+Taking these steps will help you best understand BrightStone, our program offerings and culture, and determine whether BrightStone is the best fit for your family member.

-After taking a tour and if you feel that BrightStone has the program to fit your adults needs, you will be invited to submit an Application.
-There is a non-refundable fee for processing the application.
+After taking a tour and if you feel that BrightStone has the program to fit your adult’s needs, you will be invited to submit a formal Application.
+There is a non-refundable fee of $150 for processing the application.

 The parent(s) or guardian(s) and applicant will be invited to an interview with the Program Coordinator and/or Executive Director and anyone from the Admissions Committee.